MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 If you have deployed Identity Protection - risky workload identities, check the **Suspicious Sign-ins and Leak Credentials detections**.
 For more information, see [workload identity risk detentions](/azure/active-directory/identity-protection/concept-workload-identity-risk#workload-identity-risk-detections).

-Also, if you have deployed Microsoft Defender for Cloud Apps, check the portal for alerts relating to the application you are currently investigating.

 ### Check the target resource

 Within Service principal sign-ins, also check the **Resource** that the Service Principal was accessing during the authentication.
 It is important to have input from the application owner as they will be familiar with which resources the Service Principal should be accessing.